Plastitech, expertise and innovation since 1948

 PlastiTech is extremely proud to have innovated and revolutionized North American farming methods.

 an innovator ecologist

 Louis Charbonneau, founder of PlastiTech, worked in agriculture all his childhood.
 He studies in market gardening.
 At the age of 12, he was already starting to work in the agricultural chemicals sector with his father in the company Cyanamid.
-Nevertheless, concerned with reducing the use of fertilizers and chemicals for the environment, he cultivated an innovative idea: using plastic mulches to protect market garden crops by meeting yield requirements in a more efficient way. ecological.
+Nevertheless, concerned with reducing the use of fertilizers and chemicals for the environment, he cultivated an innovative idea: using plastic mulches to protect vegetable crops by meeting yield requirements in a more ecological way.
 This is how he founded PlastiTech in 1984 and introduced the use of plastics to North American agriculture.
-He participates in numerous conferences around the world – in particular in France, Holland, England and California – and continues to build his expertise, which contributes to the success of his company.
+He participates in numerous conferences around the world – in particular in France, Holland, England, and California – and continues to build his expertise, which contributes to the success of his company.

 «...he cultivates an innovative idea: using plastic mulch to protect vegetable crops...»